 We as Trinity Episcopal Church Family Ministries aspire to build relationships in order to create a faith community that is welcoming and engaging to the Trinity Family at all stages of life.

 Trinity welcomes all children and youth to participate in Trinity's Sunday School program.
 Nursery care is available during 10:00 am Sunday Services and select church events.
 (Parents receive a pager in case the Nursery Care Supervisor needs to contact them during the service.)
 Our Sunday School format follows the Discovering God/Eye on God Curriculum.

-- With whom will you share in the commitment to pray?
+- With whom will you share in the commitment to read and reflect on Scripture?

 The earliest followers of Jesus were known as people of the Way.
 Using language which harkens back to this ancient identity, Presiding Bishop Michael Curry has invited all Episcopalians to reflect on what it means to walk the Way of Love made known by Jesus.
 This approach invites us to focus on what practices make up a healthy life of faith.
 They suggest 7: Turn, Learn, Pray, Worship, Bless, Go, Rest.